gab-palmeri/urental-backend/README.md

 ## Creating the .env file

-Create a file in the root folder with this structure:
+Create a .env file in the root folder:

     DB_HOST=yourdbip
     DB_PORT=yourdbport